 The Islanders and Rangers begin their 2019–20 regular seasons in early October.
 Hockey games in New York City are fun not only because of the action on the ice, but also thanks to passionate fan bases that loudly support their teams and proudly pass along chants and other traditions from generation to generation.
 If you’d like to see for yourself, read on for tips.

 Team Cheat Sheet

 How to Get There

 The Rangers’ home, Madison Square Garden, is right on top of Penn Station.
-The 1, 2, 3, A, C and E subway lines all stop at 34th Street–Penn Station, while the B, D, F, M, N and R all stop nearby at 34th Street–Herald Square.
+The 1, 2, 3, A, C and E subway lines all stop at 34th Street–Penn Station, while the B, D, F, M, N, Q, R and W all stop nearby at 34th Street–Herald Square.
 Commuters from the suburbs can take the Long Island Railroad or New Jersey Transit to Penn Station.

 Barclays Center, where the Islanders play, is located at Atlantic Terminal—Brooklyn’s most active transit hub.
 The 2, 3, 4, 5, B, D, N, R and Q subway trains all stop there, as does the Long Island Rail Road—which ferries in many of the team’s old-school fans from political Long Island (Brooklyn, as you may know, is geographically located on Long Island).
 Before you go, make sure the game you've chosen is in Brooklyn and not Nassau County!

 Anything Else I Should Know?